paul-hc/DevTools/CommonUtl/utl/UI/ReadMe.txt

 		a) CommonUtl\utl\UI\res\StripStdStatus.png
 		b) CommonUtl\utl\UI\res\Transparent.ico
 	- This is good-enough workaround to trick Windows that the ICO/PNG is not empty, so it's not displayed as a black rectangle.

+2) Format compatibility:
+	For 1-bit monochrome bitmap resources, it's best to open and save the monochrome.bmp file in MS Paint as monochrome bitmap.